zzuse/webrtc-starter/README.md

 1. npm install mkcert -g
 2. mkcert create-ca
-3. mkcert create-cert
+3. mkcert create-cert and move all ca and cert to ./config
-4. OPTIONAL: to run it locally, update the files with your local IP
+4. OPTIONAL: to run it locally, update the files with your local IP (createWebRtcTransportBothKinds.js server.js index.html scripts.js)
 5. npm install express mediasoup socket.io

 # Steps in a WebRTC app